andr1976/HydDown/docs/MANUAL.md

 $$ Nu = (Nu_{forced}^n + Nu_{natural}^n)^{\frac{1}{n}} $$

-During charging with different gases (H$_2$, N$_2$ and Argon), Woodfield *et al.* demonstrated that in roder to provide a good fit to the experimentally determined Nusselt number a correlation based on both Reynolds and Rayleigh number was necessary.
+During charging with different gases (H$_2$, N$_2$ and Argon), Woodfield *et al.* demonstrated that in order to provide a good fit to the experimentally determined Nusselt number a correlation based on both Reynolds and Rayleigh number was necessary.
 They found a good fit with the following formula (n=1)

 $$ Nu = Nu_{forced} +  Nu_{natural} = 0.56Re_d^{0.67} + 0.104Ra_H^{0.352} $$